Frequently Asked Questions

 What is the common duration for Tibetan Medicine treatment?

-1. While it very much depends on the health issue or symptoms one is experiencing and for what length of time imbalance has been present, most people will notice changes in several weeks to a few months or more.
-If one follows the advice of the practitioner regarding foods and behaviors, the effects of the herbal formulas are greatly enhanced, bringing quicker changes.
-Tibetan Medical formulas are given according to ones personal elemental balance, imbalance, and how these are influenced by seasons and times of day.
+This depends on the health issue and symptoms one is experiencing and for what length of time the imbalance has been present.
+An important variable that the patient alone controls is if one follows the advice of the practitioner regarding foods and behaviors.
+If they do, the effects of the herbal formulas are greatly enhanced, bringing quicker changes and most people will notice changes in several weeks to a few months or more.
+Tibetan Medical formulas are given according to one’s personal elemental balance, imbalance, and how these are influenced by the seasons and times of day.

 While there are 4 types of treatment in Tibetan Medicine: Diet, Behavior, Medicines and External Therapies, the most important are those which the patient themselves is responsible for – Diet and Behavior.

-While the guide is the well trained Tibetan physician who gives advise on what foods and lifestyle choices to accept or reject, if the patient does not rely on such advise, it is like trying to sit on a one legged stool.
+The guide is the well trained Tibetan physician who gives advice on what foods and lifestyle choices to accept or reject, but if the patient does not rely on such advice, it is like trying to sit on a one legged stool.
 While indeed, there are 4 legs to Tibetan medicine treatment, a patient can reliably stand and proceed down their healing path on the two legs of diet and behavior.
-The herbal remedies absolutly can further assist and give stability, (the third leg) and if needed, a fourth leg can be given though the external therapies.
+The herbal remedies absolutely can further assist and give stability, (the third leg) and if needed, a fourth leg can be given through the external therapies.

 What can I expect from a traditional Tibetan Medicine treatment?